Entrepreneurship Senior Combines Gaming and Healthcare During Competition

 Jakob Broaddus, a student in Bauer College’s Wolff Center for Entrepreneurship, was recently selected to participate in the Healthcare Games Showdown, a streaming competition hosted by Texas Medical Center’s TMC Innovation Institute that wrapped up in July.
 Broaddus was part of an interdisciplinary student team that developed a video game project for Mt.
 Sinai Health Care Foundation.

-“I am interested in games for healthcare for their ability to provide a positive experience for of patients, while still being able to improve treatment outcomes,” Broaddus said.
+“I am interested in games for healthcare for their ability to provide a positive experience for patients, while still being able to improve treatment outcomes,” Broaddus said.

 Alongside his teammates, UH student Zale Bush and UT Dallas student Jesse Slater, Broaddus had a month to develop and create a game using “mirror box therapy” to help people regain lower limb mobility.